-- Students receive excellent preparation for careers and graduate school, especially when combined with studies (or even dual majors) in art history, business, health sciences, geography, history, philosophy, sociology, music, and international and global studies.
+- Students receive excellent preparation for careers and graduate school, especially when combined with studies — or even second major s— in art history, business, consumer, apparel & retail studies, public health education, geography, environment and sustainability, history, philosophy, sociology, music, and international and global studies.

-- Graduates pursue many different career paths, including education, translation and interpretation, telecommunications, and law.
+- Graduates pursue many different career paths, including education, translation and interpretation, telecommunications, government and Foreign Service, and law.

-- Graduates earn advanced degrees at prestigious institutions, including Duke University, The University of North Carolina at Chapel Hill, the University of Kentucky, the University of Virginia, and Indiana University.
+- Graduates have earned advanced degrees at prestigious institutions, including Duke University, UNC-Chapel Hill, University of Kentucky, University of Virginia, Georgetown University, and Vanderbilt University.

 The Student Experience

-- Participate in study abroad worldwide, including summer immersion programs in Costa Rica and Spain.
+- Participation in worldwide study abroad opportunities, including summer immersion programs in Costa Rica and Spain.

-- Participate in undergraduate research (the department works closely with the Undergraduate Research, Scholarship and Creativity Office).
+- Undergraduate research opportunities (through department association with UNCG’s Undergraduate Research, Scholarship and Creativity Office).

 Accolades & Accomplishments

-- Faculty receive regional, national, and international recognition and have received prestigious, nation-wide teaching awards.
+- Faculty receive regional, national, and international recognition and have received prestigious campus- and nation-wide teaching awards.

 - Faculty have received research grants allowing them to pursue literary, cultural, and linguistic study that they share in the classroom.

-- The department offers a wide variety of cultural events that promote global awareness.
+- The department offers a wide variety of co-curricular events that promote global awareness and cross-cultural understanding.

 - The department participates in foreign language studies consortia within the University of North Carolina distance education system, UNC Online and the Language Exchange, as well as interdisciplinary programs throughout the College of Arts and Sciences.